Welcome to The Geek Bin!

 I’m at this stage in my life where I know not to buy lots and that I should save, but, I end up buying things on an impulse, which is much like how my dive into labbing began.
 My lab started in early 2013, which I got my first Gen6 HP server and old Dell server.
 Within hours I had them setup and configured, ready to use.
 I installed VMWare on them, and I was off to the races — the rest is history now!

-In my personal life, I’ve got an adorable baby boy, a terror of a dog, and an incredible wife.
+In my personal life, I’ve got an adorable toddler, another baby on the way, a terror of a dog, and an incredible wife.
 I love to hang out, laugh, and learn as much as possible.
 While I’m not playing with my son or dog, with my wife, you’ll find me out exploring nature and learning more technology.

 What’s in my lab?

-Currently, my lab sits in a data center which is about a 5 minute drive from where I live, it’s got two servers and a router placed here.
+Currently, my lab sits in a data center which is about a 3 hour drive from where I live, it’s got one server in there and another one in build process.

-My colocation has metered bandwidth, I get around 10 TB of bandwidth which is more than I need.
-Right now I use about 1 TB per month on plex, and less than 1 TB for hosting nextcloud, a few windows VMs, NAS setup, and more.
+My colocation has metered bandwidth, I get 30 TB of bandwidth which is more than I need.
+Right now I use about 5 TB per month on plex, and less than 3 TB for hosting nextcloud, a single windows VM, NAS setup, and more.
 I’m also considering putting a few new Raspberry Pi with 4GB ram on top of one of the servers, for research of course.

 The other thing I’m always stoked about is, the data center I’m in is a local ISP, and as such the IPs assigned to me show up as residential allotment, which makes me watching any shows even easier because it doesn’t look like it’s a server in a data center.